 Let me know in the comments what your favorite topping is for pizza.

 This is absolutely the best homemade pizza I’ve ever had.

 The base is as thin as paper.
-The tomato sauce has lots of taste.
-When the pizza is baked the crust puffs up perfectly and super chewy.
+The tomato sauce has a lot of taste.
+When the pizza is baked, the crust puffs up perfectly and is super chewy.
 Yum!

-The the base has a wonderful tang from the sourdough and a well-developed taste.
-Now the base is not just a carrier for the toppings, but part of the pizza taste profile.
+Then the base has a wonderful tang from the sourdough and a well-developed taste.
+Now the base is not just a carrier for the toppings but part of the pizza taste profile.

 I made four pizzas for this recipe:

 - Margherita: Tomato sauce, buffalo mozzarella, fresh basil

 - Quattro Formaggi: Tomato sauce, mozzarella, mushrooms, artichokes, ham, olives, fresh basil

 - Sune’s favorite: Tomato sauce, mozzarella, mushrooms, pineapple

 They were all gorgeous, delicious pizzas that I’d serve to any pizza lover.
 You should make this too!